push-protocol/push-swift-sdk/README.md

 // get threadhash, this will fetch the latest conversation hash
 // you can also use older conversation hash (called link) by iterating over to fetch more historical messages
-// conversation hash are also called link inside chat messages let converationHash = try await Chats.ConversationHash( conversationId:"0x4D5bE92D510300ceF50a2FC03534A95b60028950",
+// conversation hash are also called link inside chat messages let converationHash = try await PushChat.ConversationHash( conversationId:"0x4D5bE92D510300ceF50a2FC03534A95b60028950",
   account: userAddress
 )

 // actual api
-let messages:[Message] = try await Chats.History(
+let messages:[Message] = try await PushChat.History(
   threadHash: converationHash,
   limit: 10,
   pgpPrivateKey: pgpPrivateKey,